Premier League transfer news: Aston Villa sign Tyrone Mings from Bournemouth in £26.5m deal | Goal.com

 Aston Villa sign Mings from Bournemouth in £26.5m deal

+After weeks of negotiations between the two teams, Mings becomes Bournemouth's club-record sale, with the fee said to include clauses that could see it rise to £26.5m ($33m).

-The defender spent the second half of last season on loan at Villa, helping them seal promotion to the Premier League through the play-offs.
+The centre-back spent the second half of last season on loan at Villa, helping them seal promotion to the Premier League through the play-offs.

+"Absolutely delighted to be back as a permanent [Aston Villa] player," Mings wrote on Twitter after the deal was announced.
+"Thank you for all your welcoming messages.
+I can’t wait to get started."

+Absolutely delighted to be back as a permanent @AVFCOfficial player.— Tyrone Mings (@OfficialTM_3) July 8, 2019

 “We’re really pleased to have Tyrone back at Aston Villa on a permanent basis," Villa boss Dean Smith said.
 "I think everybody could see the connection that he made with the club as a whole and it is excellent news that we can continue the relationship in the Premier League.